-For criteria group 2 featuring LLJ definitions commonly used in literature separately or in tandem, (2 ms-1 fixed, 20% variable), the spatial distribution of LLJ frequency is sensitive to the threshold employed, particularly in regions of sloping and complex terrain (Figure 10).
-As illustrated by Figure 8 using output for a single grid cell, it is evident that algorithms using the two different criteria flag different periods as indicative of the presence of LLJs.
-The tendency for variable criteria to extract lower wind speed LLJs and for fixed criteria to extract higher speed LLJs is potentially evident in frequency differences between groups across varying terrain; for the area of high elevation in the west of the state, fixed criteria extract a higher frequency of LLJs than variable criteria on the western side of the terrain elevation.
+For criteria group 2 featuring LLJ definitions commonly used in the literature separately or in tandem, $(2 \text{ m s}^{-1} \text{ fixed})$, 20% variable), the spatial distribution of LLJ frequency is sensitive to the threshold employed, particularly in regions of sloping and complex terrain (Fig. 10).
+As illustrated by Fig. 8 using output for a single grid cell, it is evident that algorithms using the two different criteria flag different periods as indicative of the presence of LLJs.
+The tendency for variable criteria to extract lower-wind-speed LLJs and for fixed criteria to extract higher-speed LLJs is potentially evident in frequency differences between groups across varying terrain; for the area of high elevation in the west of the state, fixed criteria extract a higher frequency of LLJs than variable criteria on the western side of the terrain elevation.
 Conversely, on the eastern side, LLJs are extracted with higher frequency when a variable criterion is utilized.
 It is thus possible that variations in flow velocity over complex terrain contribute to the frequency differences in LLJs extracted by each criterion (Helbig et al., 2016).
-Areas with lower LLJ wind speed as defined in Figure 6 coincide with areas of higher LLJ frequency when a variable criterion is applied.
+Areas with lower LLJ wind speed as defined in Fig. 6 coincide with areas of higher LLJ frequency when a variable criterion is applied.
+The same is true for higher LLJ speeds when a fixed criterion is applied.